matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Roles**

 - A Role is a collection of Permissions to use or manage GCP resources.
-- Primitive Roles - Project-level and often too broad"
+- Primitive Roles: Project-level and often too broad.
     - Viewer is read-only.
     - Editor can view and change things.
     - Owner can also control access & billing.
-- Predefined Roles - Give granular access to specific GCP resources:
+- Predefined Roles: Give granular access to specific GCP resources:
+    - `roles/bigquery.dataEditor`
-    - `E.g.:roles/bigquery.dataEditor, roles/pubsub.subscriber`
+    - `roles/pubsub.subscriber`
-- Custom Role - Project or Org-level collection you define of granular permissions.
+- Custom Role: Project or Org-level collection you define of granular permissions.

 **Predefined Role App Engine**